cloudd901/HotkeyCommands/README.md

 		    HotkeyCommand hotkeyComm = new HotkeyCommand(this, new string[] { "F1", "F2", "Escape", "F3" });
 		    hotkeyComm.InitiateHotKeys();

-		    //Returns Form and short to represent the originating Form and F key representation hotkeyComm.KeyActionCall += onKeyAction;
+		    //Returns Form and string to represent the originating Form and Key representation hotkeyComm.KeyActionCall += onKeyAction;
 		}
 	    }